Miller-Abrahams random resistor network, Mott random walk and 2-scale homogenization: Introduction

 The above set $\{x_i\}$ can be modelled by a random simple point process, marked by random variables $E_i$ (called energy marks) which can be taken i.i.d. with common distribution $\nu$.
 The physically relevant distributions for inorganic media are of the form $\nu(dE)= c\, |E|^{\alpha} dE$ with finite support $[-A,A]$ for some exponent $\a\geq 0$ \cite{Min,SE} (one says that the marked simple point process $\{(x_i,E_i)\}$ is the $\nu$--randomization of $\{x_i\}$).
 Mott law \cite{Mott,MD,SE} then predicts that, for $d\geq 2$, the DC conductivity matrix $\s(\b)$ of the medium decays to zero as $\b \nearrow \infty$ as \be \s(\b) \approx A(\b)\exp \bigl\{ -\k \, \beta ^\frac{\a+1}{\a+d +1}\bigr\}\,, \en where the prefactor matrix $A(\b)$ exhibits a negligible $\b$--dependence (we keep the matrix formalism to cover anisotropic media).
 Strictly speaking, Mott derived the above asymptotics for $\a=0$, while Efros and Shklovskii derived it for $\a=d-1$.
 The cases $\a=0,d-1$ are the two physically relevant ones.
 For $d=1$ the DC conductivity presents an Arrenhius--type decay as $\b \nearrow \infty$ for all $\a\geq 0$ \cite{Kur}, i.e.\ \be \s(\b)\approx A(\b)\exp \bigl\{ -\k \b\}\,. \en

 Due to localization one can treat the above electron conduction by a hopping process of classical particles (see also \cite{ABS,BRSW}), thus leading anyway to a complicate simple exclusion process due to the Pauli blocking.
-The reversible measure of the exclusion process is the Fermi-Dirac distribution.
+The reversible measure of the exclusion process is the Fermi-Dirac distribution (i.e. the Bernoulli product probability measure such that the probability of having a particle at $x_i$ is proportional to $e^{-\b (E_i-\g)}$, $\g\in \bbR$ being the chemical potential) .
 Effective simplified models in a mean field approximation are given by the MA random resistor network \cite{AHL,MA,POF,SE} and by Mott random walk \cite{FSS}.
 The MA random resistor network has nodes $x_i$ and, between any pair of nodes $x_i\not=x_j$, it has an electrical filament of conductivity \be c_{x_i,x_j}:=\exp\Big\{ - \frac{2}{\gamma} |x_i-x_j| -\frac{\b}{2} ( |E_i|+ |E_j|+ |E_i-E_j|) \Big\}\,. \en Mott random walk is the continuous--time random walk with state space $\{x_i\}$ and probability rate for a jump from $x_i$ to $x_j$ given by \eqref{condu}.
-We point out that the r.h.s. of \eqref{condu} corresponds to the leading term of \eqref{tunnel} multiplied by the probability in the Fermi-Dirac distribution that $x_i$ and $x_j$ are, respectively, occupied and unoccupied by an electron \cite[Eq.~(3.7)]{AHL}.
+We point out that the r.h.s. of \eqref{condu} corresponds to the leading term for $\b$ large of \eqref{tunnel} multiplied by the probability in the Fermi-Dirac distribution that $x_i$ and $x_j$ are, respectively, occupied and unoccupied by an electron (see \cite[Eq.~(3.7)]{AHL}).